hazelcast/hazelcast-jet/README.md

 ---

-[Hazelcast Jet] is an open-source, cloud-native, distributed processing stream processing engine.
+[Hazelcast Jet] is an open-source, cloud-native, distributed stream processing engine.

 It's simple to set up, embeddable with no further depednencies, and makes it easy to build fault-tolerant, elastic data processing pipelines.